 The best thing to do is to consider what other people are saying.
 Did they have problems using their Prismacolor markers on the paper?
 Did they experience bleeding?
 You can also try getting a few samples of the paper just to compare.
 One type of paper might be more suitable for a specific kind of art, while another might be more ideal for other applications.

 While there might be a variety of papers out there that you can use, it’s important to be a little more discerning.
-Find the best paper that you can use to maximize the benefits of your Prismacolor markers.
+Find the right paper that you can use to maximize the benefits of your Prismacolor markers.
 With the tips mentioned above, you should be able to find the best paper for Prismacolor markers that will suit your needs and your budget.